Parler: Funding

 In a June 27, 2020, interview with CNBC, Matze said he wanted to raise an institutional round of financing soon, although he expressed concerns that venture capitalists might not be interested in funding the company because of ideological differences.
 Fortune wrote in June 2020 that the company planned to add advertising to the service soon.
 They also planned to generate revenue based on an ad matching scheme whereby companies would be matched with Parler influencers to post sponsored content, with Parler taking a percentage of each deal.
 Slate has questioned Parler's business model, writing that Parler's plan to rely on advertising revenue "seems far from foolproof" given the 2020 advertising boycotts of Facebook by some large brands who objected to hateful content on the platform.
 NBC also questioned whether corporations would be interested in advertising alongside "controversial material" on Parler.
 Matze said in an interview on June 29, 2020, that the business was not profitable.
-As of January 2021, Parler had not received any known venture capital, although in February 2021, Buzzfeed News reported that Parler had recently sought to obtain funding from J. D. Vance's venture-capital firm Narya Capital.
+As of January 2021, Parler had not received any known venture capital, although in February 2021, Buzzfeed News reported that Parler had recently sought to obtain funding from JD Vance's venture-capital firm Narya Capital.
 In January 2022, Parler raised $20 million in funding.

 In September 2022, Parler announced $16M in Series B funding, for a total of $56M in funding to date.